 1. Hi Benjamin, thanks for the time.
 Could you tell us a bit about your background and your role in the German/Dutch startup scene?

 Hello!
-My interest in Berlin’s startup scene began several years ago while I was finishing my Masters degree at the Hertie School of Governance: I wrote my thesis on the use of new innovation within government (which is when the idea for Civocracy was born), so I spent a lot of time discussing the development of technology with the city’s startup entrepreneurs.
-Hours after submitting my thesis, I headed to Amsterdam to join Startupbootcamp’s 2015 SmartCity program, and of course became involved with the Dutch ecosystem.
+My interest in Berlin’s startup scene began several years ago while I was finishing my Master’s degree at the Hertie School of Governance.
+I wrote my thesis on the use of new innovation within government (which is when the idea for Civocracy was born), so I spent a lot of time discussing the development of technology with the city’s startup entrepreneurs.
+Hours after submitting my thesis, I headed to Amsterdam to join Startupbootcamp’s 2015 SmartCity program, and of course, became involved with the Dutch ecosystem.

-Since then, I’ve been heavily involved in both scenes, both speaking and working on behalf of my own company, and also working with other companies, policy makers, startups, and investors.
+Since then, I’ve been heavily involved in both scenes, both speaking and working on behalf of my own company, and also working with other companies, policymakers, startups, and investors.

-2. You’re the founder of Civocracy, a civic tech platform bringing together government with citizens and bridging the gap between them to solve problems with citizen input.
+2. You’re the founder of Civocracy, a civic tech platform bringing together the government with citizens and bridging the gap between them to solve problems with citizen input.
 You founded Civocracy from what you saw as a clear fundamental problem, the non-leveraging of technology for transparency and civic participation.
 What is it about democratic innovation that particularly attracts you?

 I like solving “impossible” problems, and this was the biggest problem I could think of.
 This is linked to the issue of how we communicate to solve problems in groups – whether its groups of citizens, experts or company employees.
-I saw an opportunity to use technology to better connect, organize, and understand communities, and empower them to solve problems together.
+I saw an opportunity to use technology to better connect, organise, and understand communities, and empower them to solve problems together.